 From the number of observations we can see that the number of women included in the dataset is 6180.

-We find that the average number of children per birthday is 104.6291.
+We find that the average number of women per birthday is 104.6291.

 We found that 34.48% of women had an additional birth within three years.